Skip to main content

 })();

-1. Run the server with and query it with the cURL or similar HTTP client:
+Run the server and query it with cURL or a similar HTTP client:

 Example commands